TeamFlojo/floimg-studio/vault/product/Roadmap.md

 # Roadmap

-High-level direction for imgflo-studio development.
+High-level direction for floimg-studio development.

 ## Vision

-imgflo-studio is a visual workflow builder that makes imgflo accessible to non-developers.
+floimg-studio is a visual workflow builder that makes floimg accessible to non-developers.
 It provides a drag-and-drop interface for creating image generation and manipulation workflows.

 ## Current State (v0.1.0)